AMSP-04/NETN-AIS/NETN-AIS.md

 | `AisEquipmentItem.Basestation`     | This class defines additional attributes for basestation equipment. |
 | `AisEquipmentItem.AidToNavigation` | This class defines additional attributes for aid to navigation (ATON) equipment. |

-The `AisEquipmentItem` defines amongst others the `RadioSystemType` of the AIS station.
+The `AisEquipmentItem` defines, amongst others, the `RadioSystemType` of the AIS station.
 The `RadioSystemType` should be used by the federate to initialize the `RadioTransmitter` object instance.
 Entity type values that may be used for the `RadioSystemType` are:

 - `7.3.0.37.0.0.0` for a default AIS transmitter that relates to the AIS station modelled
 - `7.3.0.37.1.0.0` for a class A transmitter